 Historians divide the Stone Age into three different periods based on the sophistication and methods of tool design.
 The first such period is referred to as the Paleolithic, or Old Stone Age.
 The Old Stone Age began about 2 million years ago with the development of the first tools by Homo habilis and lasted until around 12,000 years ago.
-The Mesolithic, or Middle Stone Age, began around 12,000 years ago and continued through about 8,000 years ago.
-The Neolithic, or New Stone Age, lasted from 8,000 years until around 5,000 years ago.
+The other two periods are the Mesolithic and the Neolithic.

-The earliest humans had to work extremely hard just to make sure they had water, food, and shelter.
+The earliest humans had to work extremely hard to have water, food and shelter.

 Paleolithic people had two sources of food.

 • Hunting wild animals and fishing